 This is achieved via the following activities:

-Tertiary education in veterinary practice in Greece is rather basic.
-This means that the majority of qualifying veterinarians have little or no experience in equine care.
+Although equine veterinary education in Greece has seem a huge improvement in the last few years and there are now lots of new graduates choosing to work with equines, there is a still a large number of veterinarians who have little or no experience in equine care.
 To help fill these gaps in knowledge and practical skills we invite veterinarians with an interest in the care of equids to accompany us on our outreach visits.
 Observing diagnosis and treatment in the field is a good way to learn important aspects of equine veterinary care, as well as basic dentistry and farriery.
 We also organise advanced seminars throughout the year and these are attended by vets from all over Greece as well as local owners.

 Professional farriers are hard to find in Greece, with most being self-taught, thus not always providing the best care.
 During our outreach visits, we always invite any local farriers to observe and work with our professionals so that they can gain more experience and improve their knowledge and skills.

 The basic principles of equine dentistry are taught not only to veterinarians, but also to owners and lay people that are interested in that aspect of equine care and are eager to help their equids.
 They start with some basic techniques, advancing later as they attend seminars or other outreach sessions to which we invite them.

 In every area we visit we collaborate with the local welfare groups.
 In addition to providing valuable local knowledge to our teams, they are invited to attend the assessment and treatment sessions to gain more knowledge of the issues affecting equine welfare.
 This will enable them to recognise and report more accurately on any cases they may come across in the year, forming a valuable link between our professionals and owners that are experiencing problems.